-The committee's duties are carried out under the following structure: A deputy president of the company serves as committee chairperson; general managers of all departments, offices and branches, with the support of deputy general managers, form the body of the committee, and take responsibility for human rights education in their office.
+The committee carries out its duties under the following structure: the Group Chief Human Resources Officer (a member of the Board of Directors) serves as committee chairperson; general managers of all departments, offices and branches, with the support of deputy general managers, form the body of the committee and take responsibility for human rights education in their office.
 This structure enables us to productively engage in tailored human rights promotion and training.

 - Human Rights Education: Organizational Structure

-All group employees participate in annual human rights awareness training in the workplace.
+At Mizuho, all group employees participate in annual human rights awareness training in the workplace.
 Each session is an opportunity for employees to learn about and reflect on human rights.
-Among a variety of initiatives, training sessions and workshops are held for different target audiences, ranging from executive officers to department, office, and branch general managers, members of the Human Rights Education Committee, employees, and staff newly appointed to management positions.
+Among a variety of initiatives, we hold training sessions and workshops for different target audiences, ranging from executive officers to department and branch general managers, members of the Human Rights Education Committee, employees, and supervisors.

 Group companies can choose from several principal training topics, including discrimination and harassment on the basis of nationality, gender, disability, or socioeconomic class.